Vedant36/aliedots/README.md

-share/ranger/bookmarks: only first line changes pretty quickly(mark ' is saved there) share/zsh/.zsh_history: very long and has unneccesarily long diffs when commiting etc/MediaHuman/YouTube to MP3.conf: same as above except this file is much less useful
+share/ranger/bookmarks: only first line changes pretty quickly(mark ' is saved there) share/zsh/.zsh_history: very long and has unneccesarily long diffs when commiting etc/MediaHuman/YouTube to MP3.conf: same as above except this file is much less useful etc/environment.d/*: don't know a way to transfer them to shell variables